1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 1776-1976 Bicentennial Quarter Doubled Die Varieties

-Doubled die coins are the result of a minting error where the die used to strike the coins has a misaligned or doubled image.
-Bicentennial quarters with doubled die errors are rare and can be quite valuable.
+Doubled die coins result from a minting error where the die used to strike the coins has a misaligned or doubled image.
+Bicentennial quarters with doubled die errors are rare and can be pretty valuable.
 The most famous doubled die variety for the Bicentennial quarter is found on the obverse, where the doubling is evident in the inscriptions “LIBERTY” or “IN GOD WE TRUST.”
-These coins can sell for $100 or more, depending on the extent of the doubling and the condition of the coin.
+These coins can sell for $100 or more, depending on the extent of the doubling and the coin’s condition.

 Off-Center Strikes

-Off-center strikes occur when a coin is not properly aligned with the die during striking, resulting in a portion of the design being missing.
+Off-center strikes occur when a coin is not correctly aligned with the die during striking, resulting in a missing portion of the design.
 Bicentennial quarters with significant off-center strikes are uncommon and can be worth several hundred dollars, especially if the date and design elements are still clearly visible.

 1976 D Quarter, Double Clip